 Ready to go supernatural sightseeing?
 Prepare to get your paranormal on and discover some of Nevada’s most unique and unusual attractions.

 Explore the spookier sights of the Silver State

 Travel Nevada Pro Tip

-If you get fired up for oddball pit stops and unconventional history, we have you way more than covered.
-For eerie artifacts (like the world’s allegedly most haunted object) tied to paranormal experiences, look no further than Zak Bagans’ The Haunted Museum in the heart of downtown Vegas.
+If you get fired up for unconventional history, we have you way more than covered.
+For eerie artifacts tied to paranormal experiences (like the world’s allegedly most haunted object), look no further than Zak Bagans’ The Haunted Museum in the heart of downtown Vegas.

 Have a blast at the National Atomic Testing Museum, which digs deep into Nevada’s unbelievable atomic past.
 If you’re quick with a calendar (and can pass a background check), pair that with a Nevada National Security Site tour.
-It’ll get you up close and personal with majorly mind-blowing atomic points of interest like the Apple-2 Houses – the staged-like-they-were-lived-in “residences” for JCPenney-dressed mannequins that withstood the first nationally televised nuclear test.
+It’ll get you up close and personal with majorly mind-blowing atomic points of interest like the Apple 2 Houses – the staged-like-they-were-lived-in “residences” for JCPenney-dressed mannequins that withstood the first nationally televised nuclear test.